 It stayed like that all through summer.
 I hated my table…

 September 10.
 I finally couldn’t take it anymore.
 Let’s start over.
-I took the big sander to it and started taking all of that awful stain off.
-This was some mighty powertool!
+I took the big belt sander to it and started taking all of that awful stain off.
+This was some mighty power tool!
 It constantly tried to get away from me.
 But it did the job.

 Another 30 minutes more of chasing behind the sander, got me to this point.
 Still some dark spots were the stain had caught on particularly well, but I kind of liked the extra life it gave the wood.
 And sanding any further would damage the wood too much.

 Scared to death of ruining it again.
-I applied one coat of stain.
-A lighter stain this time.
+I applied one coat of sealer.
+A transparant color this time.

 I liked it!
 No unwanted shine, lovely pattern in the wood.
 Completely different than my original idea, which was to go for a much darker, more reddish finish, but I really liked the look.